zyzdev/fake_model/README.md

 ## Generating code

-Same as other code generating package.
+Same as other code generation package.

 To generate code for Dart project, run below command in package folder.